-Under Topic Area 1.b., DOE is soliciting applications proposing multiple energy efficiency measures (EEMs) to Tribal Building(s).
+Under Topic Area 1.b., DOE is soliciting applications proposing multiple energy efficiency measures (EEMs) to tribal building(s).
 Under Topic Area 1.b., multiple EEMs must be proposed for each Tribally-owned or controlled building proposed.
+Note that projects to be proposed under Topic Area 1.b. can be proposed for Tribal Buildings that are either grid-connected, or not grid-connected.